inkstitch/inkstitch/collections/_docs/en/004-011-thread-color.md

    Use one line for each color.
    If the last part of a color name is a number, it will be used as the catalog number.
 3. Use `Extensions > Ink/Stitch > Thread Color Management > Generate Palette > Split Text` extension to split a text block with multiple lines into separate text elements.
-4. Activate the color picker tool (D) and color the text elements, while using tab to select one after the other.
+4. Activate the color picker tool (D) and color the text elements, while using tab to select the text elements.
 5. Select the text elements and run `Extensions > Ink/Stitch > Thread Color Management > Generate Palette > Generate Color Palette ...`
 6. Specify the name for your color palette and click on apply
 7. Restart Inkscape to activate the new color palette

+{% include video id="I5BjjG5T7qo" provider="youtube" %}